- Doctoral schools and programmes

 Self-funded doctoral student

-Self funding a PhD is expensive and you must consider very carefully the time commitment involved and the impact on your work/life balance.
-For some who have already embarked on a career, a self-funded PhD may be part of their professional development and supported by their employer, others may take this option as part of a career change.
+Self funding a doctoral degree is expensive and you must consider very carefully the time commitment involved and the impact on your work/life balance.
+For some who have already embarked on a career, a self-funded doctoral degree may be part of their professional development and supported by their employer, others may take this option as part of a career change.
 Self-funding as such does not constitute any particular relationship with the University.

 Finnish university students tend to be very independent.
 Many international students complain of the seemingly unfriendly class atmosphere, but you will find most Finns eager to discuss and help you, if you make the initial attempt at communication.
 You may also find instructors, particularly professors, hard to track down.
 They normally hold consultation hours only one or two hours per week.
 However, the assistants and department office staff can often answer any questions you may have.

-Ideally, a Doctor’s degree can be completed in four years.
-The main focus in PhD studies is doing your own research, which you will start already during the first year.
+Ideally, a doctoral degree can be completed in four years.
+The main focus in doctoral studies is doing your own research, which you will start already during the first year.
 Simultaneously you take part in courses, seminars, conferences etc. which will give you credits and skills to become a researcher and an expert in your own field.
-Courses for PhD students are organized by Faculties, Doctoral Schools, as Campus co-operations or by independent research institutes.
+Courses for doctoral students are organized by doctoral programmes, doctoral schools, the Faculties or by independent research institutes.

 In addition to your research-specific studies you may want to learn the basics of Finnish or Swedish.

 Finnish courses are arranged by the Department of Finnish, Finno-Ugrian and Scandinavian Studies.
 The courses in Swedish are arranged by the Language Centre of the University of Helsinki.
-All courses offered by the Language Centre are also open for post-graduates studying at the University of Helsinki.
+All courses offered by the Language Centre are also open for doctoral students studying at the University of Helsinki.

 Staff members may take part in free-of-charge in language courses tailored specifically for University personnel, or, with